Guidewire/cda-client/README.md

 </dl>
 <dl><dt><tt>Items of note</tt></dt>
 <dd>"RAW" and "MERGED" settings in config.yaml: when exportTarget is jdbc_v2, set both saveIntoJdbcRaw and saveIntoJdbcMerged to false</dd>
+<dd>New "jdbc_v2" exportTarget setting ONLY writes out "RAW" data to the database connection.
+If "MERGED" data set is needed it will still use the prepared statements.</dd>
+<dd>In the current code version, the new JDBC Sink write cannot be used if "MERGED" output is needed.
+Work is needed to make that an option.</dd>
 <dd>When sparkMaster is set to 'yarn', additional performanceTuning options are ignored.</dd>
 </dl>
 </details>
 <details>
 <summary>June 2021</summary>